ahranyu/100_My_Project/11_Vehicle_stop_NYPD/README.md

 To compare each flag across demographics, I chose to normalize the data for validity.

 **Visualization :**
 I used various chart types to visualize the distribution and ensured the data was presented clearly.
-For example, I employed pie chart for gender, histogram for age, density plot for hourly, horizontal bar chart for race and gender, box plot to identify outliners.
+For example, I employed pie chart for gender, histogram for age, density plot for hourly, horizontal bar chart for race and gender, box plot to identify outliers.

 **Depth in Analysis :**
 With many of data available, it was essential to stick to the original goals in order to avoid getting lost in the analysis.

 ## What I learned
 **Usage of Various Charts :**
 Conducting this project taught me the value of choosing the right chart to represent data clearly.
-For example, I learned which charts is best to show median values, actual counts or outliners.
+For example, I learned which charts is best to show median values, actual counts or outliers.

 **Leading Meaningful Insight :**
 By setting actionable goals from the start, I was able to extract valuable insights from the massive data.
 This plan helped me to not to lost in the dataset and also I step forward as an analyst.

 ## Conclusion
 Throughout Vehicle Stop analysis of the NYPD dataset, I gained experience in data visualization and statistical knowledge.
-I learned when to normalize data, identify outliners, combine results to extract meaningful insights to support decision-making.
+I learned when to normalize data, identify outliers, combine results to extract meaningful insights to support decision-making.
 From this dataset, I revealed Precinct 75 has most vehicle stop and Precinct 46 has the highest rates of arrest and force use on drivers.
 Beyond that, I have visualized which demographic has been summon issued, arrested and force used by police per specific precincts.